Skip to content

 Faculty-Led Program Development Grants

 With funding provided through the Maverick Advantage initiative, UTA Study Abroad is pleased to provide grants for faculty-led study abroad program development.
-In accordance with the University’s Strategic Plan, the goal of this funding is to establish new study abroad opportunities as well as support the professional development of faculty and increase the internationalization of the campus community.
+The goal of this funding is to establish new study abroad opportunities as well as support the professional development of faculty and increase the internationalization of the campus community.
 Faculty-led study abroad programs offer innovative opportunities for students by expanding the classroom around the world, and over 70% of UTA students who study abroad participate in faculty-led study abroad programs.

-Individual grants of up to $2,500 will be awarded on a competitive basis.
-Awards must be used to support the creation of new UTA faculty-led study abroad programs or to enhance existing faculty-led programs to be offered no later than the January 2025 winter term.
+Individual program grants of up to $2,500 will be awarded on a competitive basis.
+Awards must be used to support the creation of new UTA faculty-led study abroad programs or to enhance existing faculty-led programs that will be offered no later than the January 2026 winter term.
 Funding is non-renewable, and final amounts will be determined by the selection committee.

 Grants can be used to cover any of the following: